advnpzn/advnpzn.github.io/content/posts/why-i-use-telegram/index.md

 ---
-title: "Why I Use Telegram"
+title: "why i use telegram"
 summary: Here I talk about how I came to know about telegram and why I continued to use it as my daily instant messaging app.
 author: "advnpzn"
 date: 2023-02-25T19:01:07+05:30